 - Giving users control over redirects

-The support and the flexibility offered by Demandware looks great for any ecommerce business.
-However, it comes with a heavy price tag, which is a huge drawback for small and medium sized ecommerce operations looking for a scalable ecommerce platform option.
+The support and flexibility offered by Demandware look great for any eCommerce business.
+However, it comes with a heavy price tag, which is a huge drawback for small and medium-sized eCommerce operations looking for a scalable eCommerce platform option.

-Magento: The platform of Magento is renowned for the eco-system of support services it has in place and the level of support it provides even deals with serious code issues which is very important for the smooth running of an ecommerce operations.
+Magento: The platform of Magento is renowned for the eco-system of support services it has in place and the level of support it provides even deals with serious code issues which are very important for the smooth running of eCommerce operations.